shashankpali/EZYGradientView/README.md

 ```
 # Direct Installation

 Download .zip file and extract it.
-There you will find the `EZYGradientView` folder, copy all the files from the folder to your respective project.
+There you will find the `EZYGradientView` folder, copy EZYGradientView.swift to your respective project.

 # Integration Methods